pwncollege/computing-101/hello-hackers/write/DESCRIPTION.md

 Of course, the solution to this is to write multiple characters at the same time.
 The `write` system call does this by taking _two_ parameters for the "what": a _where_ (in memory) to start writing from and a _how many_ characters to write.
-These parameters are passed as the second and third parameter to `write`.
+These parameters are passed as the second and third parameters to `write`.
 In the kinda-C syntax that we learned from `strace`, this would be:

 ```c